 ‘This is a work poised suggestively between a journal and a novel, autobiography and fiction, romance and political documentary, Welsh and European spaces, West and East, island and mainland selves.’
 Damian Walford Davies

 Synopsis: Geraint Goodwin was a short-story writer and novelist from Wales.
 They Heyday in the Blood is set in the village of Tanygraig on the Welsh-English border and is the backdrop of this passionate novel of love and its consequences.
-Beti, the beautiful and willful daughter of a pub landlord, is pursued by two men: Llew, her aggressive, red-haired cousin, and Evan, the dreamy miller and would-be poet.
+Beti, the beautiful and wilful daughter of a pub landlord, is pursued by two men: Llew, her aggressive, red-haired cousin, and Evan, the dreamy miller and would-be poet.
 She must make a choice, but it is not just her future that depends on her decision; for she and Tanygraig are positioned precariously on borders of class, nation, language, and changing times.

 ‘It has filled me with a sense of seeing great talent trying its first flight, which I have not experienced since reading D.H Lawrence s The White Peacock.’
 Howard Spring